 Approval for any credit card will depend on your status.
-The APR shown represents the interest rate offered to most successful applicants.
+The representative APRs shown represent the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

 Overseas business travel can get expensive, especially when you factor in the cost of currency conversion.
-Most company credit cards will charge currency-conversion fees of around 3% (and some may also charge a higher interest rate on these transactions) for spending in other countries.
-But thankfully, there are some business credit cards which help you to minimise these costs.
-If you’d like the flexibility and convenience of using a company credit card on overseas business trips, then it’s highly recommended to use one of these specialist cards.
+Most company credit cards will charge currency-conversion fees of around 3% for spending in other countries, and some may also charge a higher interest rate on these transactions.

+Thankfully, there are some business credit cards which help you to minimise these costs.
+If you’d like the flexibility and convenience of using a company credit card on overseas business trips, it’s a good idea to use one of these specialist cards.

 What fees can you incur when using a business credit card abroad?